uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Finalize documentation

 Before cutting the release, do what you can to square away the documentation for the release.
-Add the pull requests from the milestone to the [CHANGELOG](../CHANGELOG.md).
+Add the pull requests from the milestone to the [CHANGELOG][].

 ### Java release